Courses include biomedical science, dietetics and nutrition, psychology, and sports science and therapy

 Psychology and Sociology - BSc (Hons)

 Fascinated by people's behaviour?
-Explore the different genetic, biological, individual, social and developmental factors that make up humans today.
+Explore the different genetic, biological and social factors that shape us in this Psychology and Sociology degree in London.

 Public Health and Health Promotion (Top-up) - BSc (Hons)

 With the increasing importance placed on health promotion, public health, and the social determinants of health by society, this exciting new top-up degree is ideal if you want to extend your knowledge and make a difference to peoples' health and wellbeing.